zranger1/PixelTeleporter/roadmap.md

 - rotational behavior of SMD model is strange, and possibly should be fixed.

 # Things to Do
-shader selection API -- maybe setRenderThingie(MODEL,CUSTOM), then setCustomShader("fragment","vertex");
+- shader selection API -- maybe setRenderThingie(MODEL,CUSTOM), then setCustomShader("fragment","vertex");
+- Explain coordinate systems:  OpenGL & Processing use a left handed,Y up system.
+Pixelblaze uses a Z up system.
+This means you need to rotate your 3D objects 90 degrees around the X axis in PixelTeleporter to get them properly oriented in the world system.
+We can do this automatically in registerObject(), I think.